hapipip/uhu/README.md

 ### Interface

-Uhu's [API](API.md) is a single function `stick` accepting a String `path/to/the/manifest` folder specifying the Glue manifest for Hapi server configuration.
+Uhu's [API](API.md) is a single function `stick` accepting a String `path/to/the/manifest` specifying the Glue manifest for Hapi server configuration.